metal-toolbox/fleetdb/README.md

 # FleetDB

-> This repository is experimental meaning that it's based on untested ideas or techniques and not yet established or finalized or involves a radically new and innovative style!
-> This means that support is best effort (at best!) and we strongly encourage you to NOT use this in production.

 FleetDB is a microservice within the Fleet eco-system.
 It is responsible for providing a store for physical server information.
 Support to storing the device components that make up the server is available.
 You are also able to create attributes and versioned-attributes for both servers and the server components.

 ## Quickstart to running locally